 MCC Member* Fees:

 For active members or children of active members of the MCC the use of our sanctuary and guidance of our pastor are natural extensions or our pastoral ministry.
 Any gift for the pastor is at the discretion of the bride and groom.
-However members must pay the organist fee of$175 and a custodian’s fee of $75.
+However members must pay the organist fee of $200 for wedding and $100 for rehearsal and a sexton’s fee of $100.

 An initial security deposit of $200 must be paid at the time the church is reserved for the wedding.
 All other fees must be paid in full at least ten (10) days prior to the rehearsal.
 The wedding coordinator will discuss these charges with you at the time you complete your reservation form; the statement of charges is on the back of the form.